bheisler/RustaCUDA/README.md

 Thanks for your interest!
 Contributions are welcome.

 Issues, feature requests, questions and bug reports should be reported via the issue tracker above.
-In particular, becuase RustaCUDA aims to be well-documented, please report anything you find confusing or incorrect in the documentation.
+In particular, because RustaCUDA aims to be well-documented, please report anything you find confusing or incorrect in the documentation.

 Code or documentation improvements in the form of pull requests are also welcome.
 Please file or